-Note: Perform CDET testing using an Android-based mobile applet.
+Note: Perform CDET testing using the CDET mobile app.
+It can be downloaded in the Google Play store using an Android-based mobile (supporting 5.0 Lollipop or later) with NFC capacity.
 The mobile solution replaces the use of physical cards.